MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/field-service-version-history-resource-scheduling-optimization.md

 ## 3.4.0.1262

-This release, available as of Septembert 13, 2024, has updates improving performance.
+This release, available as of September 13, 2024, has updates improving performance.

 ## 3.4.0.1165